 ABOUT THE PROGRAM

-Through this program, the Association of English-language Publishers of Quebec – with a grant from the Canada Council for the Arts – will reimburse honoraria and travel costs for public readings by English-language writers published by members of the Association of English-language Publishers of Quebec.
+Through this program, the Association of English-language Publishers of Quebec – with a grant from the Canada Council for the Arts – will reimburse honoraria and travel costs (transport only, does not include per diem or accommodation) for public readings by English-language writers published by members of the Association of English-language Publishers of Quebec.
 Eligible AELAQ publishers include: Baraka Books, DC Books, Drawn & Quarterly, Linda Leith Publishing, McGill-Queen’s University Press, Metatron, Longbridge Books, and Véhicule Press.

 This program is open to international events!

-**New in 2017-18: For international travel: AELAQ will cover up to $1320 in travel expenses for up to three full readings or six half-readings.
+For international travel: AELAQ will cover up to $1320 in travel expenses for up to three full readings or six half-readings.
 Authors can receive funding for one international trip per program year (April 1st-March 31st).
-If funding allows, this restriction may be lifted in the second half of the year.
+If funding allows, this restriction may be lifted in December 2018.

 For travel within Canada: